The ergonomics of transverse ocarinas

 The surface finish of an ocarina may initially seem inconsequential to its ergonomics, but it actually matters quite a lot.

-While playing an ocarina it is quite common that you will need to slide fingers over the surface of the instrument, such as to cover or uncover a subhole, or support the instrument while leaping between a high and low note.
-Surface finish has a very large effect on how easy or hard it is to do so.
+While playing an ocarina, it is quite common that you will need to slide fingers over the surface of the instrument, such as to cover or uncover a subhole, or support the instrument while leaping between a high and a low note.
+Surface finish has a considerable effect on how easy or hard it is to do so.

-Against intuition, rougher surfaces are easier to slide fingers over, than mirror smooth ones.
-Very smooth and shiny finishes trap finger moisture, and cause your skin to cling to the surface.
+Against intuition, rougher surfaces are easier to slide fingers over.
+Very smooth and shiny finishes like gloss glazes trap finger moisture and cause your skin to cling to the surface.
 To get an idea of how that feels, try sliding the pads of your fingers over a drinking glass.

 - Matte glazes.